edbritton/edbritton.github.io/blog/_posts/2021-04-24-collapsible-nav-menus-with-pure HTML.md

 ---
-Description: Looking for a way to have a drop-down style menu but also want to remain a card carrying member of the #nocss club?
+description: Looking for a way to have a drop-down style menu but also want to remain a card carrying member of the #nocss club?
 Then you’ll want to look after the details.</big></p>
 ---
 <p>All you need to do is surround your would-be menu with <code>&lt;details&gt;</code> and insert <code>&lt;summary&gt;<var title="Or something else">Menu</var>&lt;/summary&gt;</code> as the first child.
 Easy.</p>